 The LER Rules contain four main sections regarding collaborations that apply to pharmaceutical companies and comprise collaborations such as research, training, consultancy and market studies.

-First, regarding transparency and contract, a collaboration should be regulated in a written agreement containing provisions regarding, eg financing, rights and obligations.
+First, regarding transparency and contract, a collaboration should be regulated in a written agreement containing provisions regarding, eg, financing, rights and obligations.
 Any agreement hereto (both related ongoing, concluded and future collaborations) should be kept available for third parties.

 Second, regarding economic and other support, such support may only be provided to specified projects.
 A pharmaceutical company may not provide economic or other support that:

 Third, regarding consultation, when a pharmaceutical company engages a representative of an organisation for consultation, the pharmaceutical company must ensure that there is a legitimate need for the assignment.
-Important to note: The engagement may not constitute encouragement to promote a product or a pharmaceutical company.
+It is important to note that the engagement may not constitute encouragement to promote a product or a pharmaceutical company.
 Prior to the engagement, the enquiry must be made to the responsible persons within the organisation who shall decide whether to accept the assignment.
 A written agreement should be concluded between the organisation of the representative and the pharmaceutical company.
 This agreement must regulate the remuneration for the assignment, which should be reasonable in relation to the performed work and time spent.
 The pharmaceutical company may pay for travel, boarding and accommodation relating to the consultation assignment provided that the costs are moderate.
 No other benefits, remunerations or gifts may occur.
 In relation to public announcements, the pharmaceutical company must announce that the representative is a consultant of the pharmaceutical company.

-Four, regarding the general rules for co-operation, collaboration must be transparent.
+Fourth, regarding the general rules for co-operation, collaboration must be transparent.
 In all information materials and invitations, it must be made clear that it is a collaborative project.
 These rules also apply to advertising or PR agencies.

-Both the Medicinal Products Act and LVFS 2009:6 set out general rules for advertising of medicinal products to healthcare professionals.
+The Medicinal Products Act and LVFS 2009:6 set out general rules for advertising of medicinal products to healthcare professionals.
 In particular, LVFS 2009:6 states that all advertising must include essential information that corresponds to the SmPC and the supply classification of the medicinal product.
 The documentation relating to the advertising must include the date it was drawn up or last revised.

-Similar to advertisements of medicinal products in general, it must be accurate, up-to-date, verifiable and sufficiently complete in order for the recipient to form his or her own opinion about the product’s therapeutic value.
+The advertisement must be accurate, up-to-date, verifiable and sufficiently complete in order for the recipient to form his or her own opinion about the product’s therapeutic value.
 Furthermore, any quotations, tables or other illustrative material from medical journals or other scientific works that are used in the advertising must include the source.